-- Currently be enrolled at the University of Ottawa or Saint-Paul University in a master’s (with thesis or with project) or PhD program at the time of the uOGRADflix Competition.
-Master’s and PhD students who have completed the requirements of their degree but have not yet graduated are eligible to participate.
+- Currently be enrolled at the University of Ottawa or Saint-Paul University in a master’s or PhD program at the time of the uOGRADflix Competition.
+Master’s and PhD students who have completed the requirements of their degree but have not yet graduated by the registration deadline are eligible to participate.

 - Agree to allow your video to be made public.
 If you are selected as a finalist, your photo and biography will also be made public.